Forecaster/DungeonFogTileAssembler/readme.md

 If one or more tile images are missing the corresponding spots will be left as a blank black spot on the assembled map image.

+If one or more tile images have a size of 0 bytes the corresponding spots will be left blank on the map.
+These files will be listed in the output box in the main window.

 ## Output
 A subfolder called `output` will be created in the selected directory and assembled maps will be put here.
 Finished maps will be named `MapName.ext`, where `MapName` is the first part of the tile name and `ext` is the extension of the tile images.